GulnazSaf/ta_training-java/README.md

 # Test Automation Guide

 This document provides instructions on how to run automated tests for the project using Maven.
-The tests can be executed in different environments and browsers as per your requirements.
+The tests can be executed in different environments and browsers.

 ---